bitlabstudio/ansible-webfaction-gunicorn-django/README.md

 * `media` - Static only (no .htaccess) / "expires max"
 * Delete the default `htdocs` app

 You should also create a Postgres database and an email account.
+Usually graphite-web also needs a Postgres database, but since we are using, graphite-api, which is stateless, we don't need that second instance.

 ## Change variables